The penalty for criminal sexual conduct 2nd degree is imprisonment in the department of corrections for not more than 15 years.

 Physically helpless: means that a person is unconscious, asleep, or for any other reason has a physical disability that makes them unable to communicate their unwillingness to an act.

-● Example: You go to check on your 11 year old step-daughter, who is asleep in her bed.
+● Example: You go to check on your 11-year old step-daughter, who is asleep in her bed.
 You swipe your hands on the sides of her breasts, over her nightgown.
-Because she was sleeping she is considered “physically helpless.”
+Since she was sleeping, she is considered “physically helpless.”

 When you coerce the accuser to submit to you by threatening to use force or violence on the accuser, and the victim believes that you have the present ability to execute these threats;

 When you coerce the accuser to submit by threatening to retaliate in the future against the accuser, or any other person, and the accuser believes that the actor has the ability to execute this threat.

 ● “Retaliate” includes threats of physical punishment, kidnapping, or extortion;

 When the actor engages in the medical treatment or examination of the accuser in a manner or for purposes that are medically recognized as unethical or unacceptable;

 When the actor, through concealment or by the element of surprise, is able to overcome the accuser.